 Do not sign in the Dealer Reassignment section, unless you're an authorized dealer

 **If your title design varies from the image shown below, review your title carefully before proceeding.
 While the signature and printed name fields may be in a different location, you will still need to print and sign your name in the appropriate areas in front of a Notary Public.**

 The person(s) named on the front of the title must follow these steps:

 1. This title must be notarized!
 Sign the title in front of a Notary Public.

-2. Sign the back of the title where it reads "Signature of Seller(s)."
+2. Sign the front of the title where it reads "Signature of Seller(s)."

-3. Print name(s) on the back of the title where it reads "Printed Name of Seller(s)."
+3. Print name(s) on the front of the title where it reads "Printed Name of Seller(s)."

 4. If there's a lien listed on the title, it must be released on the title, or accompanied by a separate lien release letter.

 The name(s) used to sign the title must exactly match the name(s) shown on the title.
 If you have changed your name since the title was issued, do not sign with your new name.
 Go ahead and sign with the name shown on the title.